 The Oxford Learner's Dictionaries site has International Phonetic Alphabet spelling (British and American English), audio in British and American accents, definitions, usage and often shows the CEFR level for a vocabulary item.
 It's my go-to resource for learners!

-If you're new to the International Phonetic Alphabet, or just want to check individual sounds, my advice is to use the English File interactive sounds chart.
-Each phoneme has a useful pictogram to help you understand the sound - for example, the /e/ sound shows an 'egg'.
+You can also use OUP's English File interactive sounds chart, where each phoneme has a useful pictogram to help you understand the sound - for example, the /e/ sound shows an 'egg'.
 You can click to hear the phoneme and an example word.
-It also shows you whether the sounds are long, short or diphthongs (vowels) and voiced or unvoiced (consonants).

 Have you ever held back from using a word in English because of tricky pronunciation?
 If so, you’re not alone!
 I often hear learners in class saying ‘I know this word, but I’m not sure how to pronounce it.
 I don’t feel confident using it when I’m speaking’.
-Learning vocabulary is great, but if you don’t know how to say it, it’s not as useful to you – and it’s harder to retain in your long-term memory.
-Read the rest of the article here

 © 2025 Jenny Dance English Pronunciation